cgtuebingen/low-poly-painter/README.md

 ## Contributing

 Feel free to fork and create branches.
-This is an non comercial students project.\
+This is a non comercial students project.\
 We can't guarantee for any functionality thus wont take resposibility.